wordofwarning/wordofwarning.org/current/2013-domestic/bannon/index.md

 >*This step into the dark may cause trepidation but it’s a ten minute encounter well worth taking.*<br>The Public Reviews

 ####Credits
 Created by Jo Bannon.
-Image: Manual Vason.
+Image by Manual Vason.
 Developed with the support of Rules and Regs and South Hill Park.
-Further development supported by Bristol Ferment, Dartington Space with the support of the Dartington Hall Trust, In Between Time, The Basement, Residence, RWA, Arnolfini & BAC.
+Further development supported by Bristol Ferment, Dartington Space with the support of the Dartington Hall Trust, In Between Time, The Basement, Residence, RWA, Arnolfini + BAC.
 Supported using public funding by the National Lottery through Arts Council England.
 Domestic is produced by hÅb; supported by Guinness Northern Counties, Z-arts + City Response Limited.